brunorijsman/rift-python/doc/flooding-reduction-feature-guide.md

 Well, how many then?
 Two?
 Three?
 Some configurable number?

 There is indeed a configurable number in RIFT, called the redundancy factor R (the default value in RIFT-Python is 2).
-The redundancy factor influences the number of flood repeaters in an indirect manner.
+The redundancy factor influences the number of flood repeaters but in an indirect manner.

 The way that it works is that a leaf node will start with one flood repeater, and then add another